 Plaintiff resides in Manassas, Virginia.
-He has filed a purported complaint against the State of Michigan and an individual.
-But the cryptic document simply fails to provide any notice of a claim and the basis of federal court jurisdiction.
+He has filed a purported complaint against what may be a law firm.
+The cryptic document simply fails to provide any notice of a claim and the basis of federal court jurisdiction.
 A separate order of dismissal accompanies this Memorandum Opinion.